 Despite Windows 11 being around, its predecessor, Windows 10, remains an immensely popular OS.
 It’s easy to navigate and supports almost any application out there.
-However, if you’re trying to upgrade or shift to Windows 10, you find the installation process to be unbearably slow.
+However, if you’re trying to install Windows 10, you find the installation process to be unbearably slow.

 1. Make sure your computer has the minimum hardware requirements

 Since you’re already installing Windows 10 via boot media, I’ll assume you know the basics of how to do that.

 If you’re currently on the installation screen and you’re stuck, manually reboot your PC and load up the BIOS as you did before.

 Set your OS drive as the primary boot media.
 Having access to your computer will be helpful in error checking.